 Children and families background documents

-The Corporate Parenting Board Report reflects the importance we give to ensuring that children in public care are safe, cared for and achieving well.
+The Corporate Parenting Board Report (PDF, 99.8KB) reflects the importance we give to ensuring that children in public care are safe, cared for and achieving well.

-The Foster Carers' Charter lays out what foster carers can expect from the fostering service and what the fostering service expects from foster carers.
+The Foster Carers' Charter (PDF, 29.8KB) lays out what foster carers can expect from the fostering service and what the fostering service expects from foster carers.

-The JSNA is intended to provide a comprehensive picture of the Island’s health and wellbeing, and will enable the Health and Wellbeing Board to develop an over-arching strategy for the Island.
-The strategy will respond to the needs and priorities identified in the JSNA and plan what services and activities are required to address them.
+The JSNA hopes to provide a comprehensive picture of the Island’s health and wellbeing.
+It enables the Health and Wellbeing Board to develop an over-arching strategy for the Island.
+The strategy will respond to the needs and priorities identified in the JSNA.
+A plan will then highlight what services and activities are needed to address them.